nodemcu/nodemcu-firmware/docs/modules/dimmer.md

 Throws errors if CPU1 task cannot be started or `zc_pin` cannot be configured as input.

 It will reset if core 1 CPU is not active or their watchdogs are still enabled.
-See
+See "Required SDK `menuconfig` changes" above.

 ## dimmer.add()